challet/smarty-pshook/README.md

 ======================

-With this [Smarty](http://www.smarty.net/) plugin used in a [Prestashop](http://www.prestashop.com) online shop, you will be able, as a module developer or a theme designer, to call Prestahsop hooks directly into your templates files.
+With this [Smarty](http://www.smarty.net/) plugin used in a [Prestashop](http://www.prestashop.com) online shop, you will be able, as a module developer or a theme designer, to call Prestahsop hooks directly from your templates files.